Vascular dementia: Signs and symptoms

-People with vascular dementia present with progressive cognitive impairment, acutely or sub-acutely as in mild cognitive impairment, frequently step-wise, after multiple cerebrovascular events (strokes).
-Some people may appear to improve between events and decline after further silent strokes.
-A rapidly deteriorating condition may lead to death from a stroke, heart disease, or infection.
+People with vascular dementia present with progressive cognitive impairment, acutely or sub-acutely as in mild cognitive impairment, frequently step-wise, after multiple strokes.

-The disease is described as both a mental and behavioural disorder within the ICD-11.
-Signs and symptoms are cognitive, motor, behavioral, and for a significant proportion of patients, also affective.
+The disease is described as both a mental and behavioral disorder within the ICD-11.
+Signs and symptoms are cognitive, motor, behavioral, and for a significant proportion of people, also affective.
 These changes typically occur over a period of 5–10 years.
-Signs are typically the same as in other dementias, but mainly include cognitive decline and memory impairment of sufficient severity as to interfere with activities of daily living, sometimes with presence of focal neurologic signs, and evidence of features consistent with cerebrovascular disease on brain imaging (CT or MRI).
-The neurologic signs localizing to certain areas of the brain that can be observed are hemiparesis, bradykinesia, hyperreflexia, extensor plantar reflexes, ataxia, pseudobulbar palsy, as well as gait problems and swallowing difficulties.
+Signs are typically the same as in other dementias, but mainly include cognitive decline and memory impairment of sufficient severity as to interfere with activities of daily living, sometimes with presence of focal neurological signs, and evidence of features consistent with cerebrovascular disease on brain imaging (CT or MRI).

+The neurological signs localizing to certain areas of the brain that can be observed are hemiparesis, bradykinesia, hyperreflexia, extensor plantar reflexes, ataxia, pseudobulbar palsy, as well as gait problems and swallowing difficulties.
 People have patchy deficits in terms of cognitive testing.
-They tend to have better free recall and fewer recall intrusions when compared with patients with Alzheimer's disease.
-In the more severely affected patients, or patients affected by infarcts in Wernicke's or Broca's areas, specific problems with speaking called dysarthria and aphasias may be present.
+They tend to have better free recall and fewer recall intrusions when compared with people having Alzheimer's disease.
+In the more severely affected people, or those affected by infarcts in Wernicke's or Broca's areas, specific problems with speaking called dysarthria and aphasias may be present.

 In small vessel disease, the frontal lobes are often affected.
-Consequently, patients with vascular dementia tend to perform worse than their Alzheimer's disease counterparts in frontal lobe tasks, such as verbal fluency, and may present with frontal lobe problems: apathy, abulia (lack of will or initiative), problems with attention, orientation, and urinary incontinence.
+Consequently, people with vascular dementia tend to perform worse than their Alzheimer's disease counterparts in frontal lobe tasks, such as verbal fluency, and may present with frontal lobe problems: apathy, abulia (lack of will or initiative), problems with attention, orientation, and urinary incontinence.
 They tend to exhibit more perseverative behavior.
-VaD patients may also present with general slowing of processing ability, difficulty shifting sets, and impairment in abstract thinking.
+People with vascular dementia may also present with general slowing of processing ability, difficulty shifting sets, and impairment in abstract thinking.
 Apathy early in the disease is more suggestive of vascular dementia.

 Rare genetic disorders that cause vascular lesions in the brain have other presentation patterns.
 As a rule, they tend to occur earlier in life and have a more aggressive course.
 In addition, infectious disorders, such as syphilis, can cause arterial damage, strokes, and bacterial inflammation of the brain.

 Causes

 Vascular dementia can be caused by ischemic or hemorrhagic infarcts affecting multiple brain areas, including the anterior cerebral artery territory, the parietal lobes, or the cingulate gyrus.
-On rare occasion, infarcts in the hippocampus or thalamus are the cause of dementia.
+On rare occasions, infarcts in the hippocampus or thalamus are the cause of dementia.
 A history of stroke increases the risk of developing dementia by around 70%, and recent stroke increases the risk by around 120%.
 Brain vascular lesions can also be the result of diffuse cerebrovascular disease, such as small vessel disease.